 Orthopedic massage is a style of massage therapy focused on treating painful conditions that affect the spine and joints of the body and it's surrounding soft tissues.
 Because orthopedic massage is designed to treat medical conditions, it requires extensive training.
 It involves various assessments by measuring joints and testing muscles, then working to release tense muscles, helping to stretch and lengthen tight muscles and tendons, and decompress rigid joints.
 My goal is to restore full health to the soft tissues of your body, both treating your specific conditions as well as improving your overall well-being.
 This technique would be beneficial to consider pre-operative, Post operative total joint replacements and to increase range of motions and decrease scar tissue restrictions.

 Oncology Massage is a specific light touch massage developed specifically for patients undergoing cancer care treatment.
 Cancer patients have unique needs as well as considerations of skin integrity which must be addressed to make sure that massage is beneficial.
-Sometimes the focus of massage is pure relaxation allowing for mind, body and spirit connection as well as allowing the body to "unwind" and repair the Central Nervous System.
-At other times, it is appropriate to work on tissue restrictions due to scarring and surgeries.
+Sometimes the focus of the massage is pure relaxation allowing for mind, body and spirit connection, therefore allowing the body to "unwind" to restore the Central Nervous System.
+At other times, it is appropriate to work on tissue restrictions due to surgeries.
 This depends on the client's health condition and recovery, at which time specific manual techniques may be appropriate.
 I focus my attention on light or gentle touch, creating a nurturing environment for you to relax into.
-This is to avoid an chemical toxic overload to the organs.
-Often times, Lymphatic tecniques, Myofascial and Craniosacral techniques will be incorporated throughout this session.
+This is to avoid any toxic overload to the organs.
+Often times, Lymphatic techniques, Myofascial Release and Craniosacral techniques will be incorporated throughout this session.